OS: iPadOS 13.4

 When watching the trailer for James Bond No Time to Die, the iPad Pro’s display rendered 007’s Aston Martin DB5 with exquisite detail as its twin machine guns popped out of the headlights.
 In another scene, Daniel Craig’s stern and battle-worn face stood in stark contrast to a gorgeous bridge he was throwing himself off of.

 Based on our lab tests, the iPad Pro’s display emits an average brightness of 559 nits, which is considerably brighter than the Surface Pro 7’s screen (395 nits) and the panel on the Surface Pro X (417 nits).

 The iPad Pro’s screen also delivers a wide array of colors, registering 122.9% of the sRGB color gamut.
 The Surface Pro 7 and Surface Pro X hit 102% and 103% respectively.
 You can expect very accurate colors as well, as the iPad Pro turned in a Delta-E score of 0.34.
 A score of 0 is perfect on this test.

 iPad Pro 2020 mouse and trackpad support

-A long overdue feature for the iPad is finally here with iPadOS 13.4, and that’s trackpad support.
-No longer relegated to being an accessibility feature, iPadOS now has a redesigned cursor that appears as a circle on screen.
+A long-overdue feature for the iPad is finally here with iPadOS 13.4, and that’s trackpad support.
+No longer relegated to being an accessibility feature, iPadOS now has a redesigned cursor that appears as a circle on the screen.
 And this circle morphs into different shapes depending on what you are doing.